funakoshi2718/funakoshi-miner/README.md

 Funakoshi-Miner is the fastest miner for **Bitcoin-Gold** with the new Proof-Of-Work algorithm,

-How to run Funakoshi-Miner on testnet.pool.gold:
+How to run Funakoshi-Miner on Windows and choose the test-pool testnet.pool.gold:

      zcashMiner.exe -l testnet.pool.gold -u your-btg-wallet -144